Stop drowning in

 5 min setup

-Open Claude Desktop, create a project, and paste any PM Pilot skill into the project instructions.
+Create a project in Claude Desktop and paste any skill into the project instructions.
 No terminal needed.
-Skills persist across every conversation.
+Skills stick across every conversation.

 Live Jira, Slack, Calendar

-Install Claude Code CLI and connect your tools.
-PM Pilot reads live data: real tickets, real threads, real deadlines.
+This is where it gets serious.
+PM Pilot reads live data: real tickets, real Slack threads, real deadlines.
+I use this every day.

 Zero install